 It is said that "knowledge is power," but unless that knowledge is organized and followed by methodical action, it is nothing more than unorganized data.
 Get the power!

 This course continues the development of important business pricing skills started in Course #220, focusing on those businesses typically sold for under $1 million.
-Discuss the Income and Asset Approaches in detail and learn how to reconcile differences between the various methods including the Direct Market Data Method.
-Find out how and when to use the Capitalized Income Method, Excess Earnings Method, the Multiple of Discretionary Earnings Method and others.
+We will discuss the Income and Asset Approaches in detail and learn how to reconcile differences between the various Methods including the Direct Market Data Method.
+Find out how and when to use the Capitalization of Benefits Income Method, Excess Earnings Method, the Multiple of Discretionary Earnings Method and others.
 Learn how to argue for or against the substance of a third party valuation report.
-Course #220 is a prerequisite.
+Course #220 is a prerequisite or you must have extensive experience with business valuation.
+The textbook for Course #220 is also valuable and recommended for this course.

 Build and run a professional practice with information derived from world-class advisors, Michael Gerber and David Maister, as well as valuable insights from CBI course creators.
 Discover the steps and skills needed to transform any professional practice.
 Gain new insights on how to balance career demands with personal life.
 Start a new practice the right way or develop an existing firm, with the information from this cutting-edge course.
 This course is suitable for new or experienced brokers or intermediaries.
 Prospective attendees are encouraged to review the following Web sites: www.e-myth.com and www.DavidMaister.com.
 Textbooks referenced for the course are Gerber’s E-Myth Revisited and Maister’s Managing Professional Service Firms.
 No prerequisites.